Blue Note Vinyl Weight

 BNvLIBWTFRQ

-As the cohort chart shows, the Liberty years 1966-70 Liberty-owned All Disc NJ pressed around a 145 grams, less for some West Coast variants, with the BINOs at the upper end.
-By the time United Artists and Transamerica accountants had their way, pressing fell into the 135 gram bucket.
+As the cohort chart shows, the Liberty years 1966-70 Liberty-owned All Disc NJ pressed around a 145 grams, less for some West Coast variants.
+By the time United Artists and Transamerica accountants had their way, pressing fell to around 135 gram vinyl weight.

-As noted at the outset, vinyl weight is not causally related to audio quality, however it is a useful shorthand indicator for a thousand other things detrimental to audio quality that came into play in those decades such as the shift from analogue to digital equipment.
-No matter, the worst was still to come: EMI, Evil Music Industries…More themes on vinyl weight will be draw from the database in future.
+As noted at the outset, vinyl weight is not causally related to audio quality, however it is a useful shorthand indicator for a thousand other things detrimental to audio quality that came into play in those decades such as the shift from analogue to digital equipment

 • Yes, I occasionally come across one copy that sticks out like a sore thumb from all the other related titles, usually one that is 20-30 grams lighter.
 Nothing untoward about it other than the weight is “wrong” – though in your case there may be other factors.